jmadinlab/jmadinlab.github.io/designs.md

   </div>
 </div>

 Our group has been working hard on understanding reef features (nooks and crannies) that extrain coral larvae and give them a place to hide and survive while they are small.
-So far, there are five generations of design.
-You will find your module in the diagram below.
+So far, there are five generations of designs (G1 t0 G5).
+See if you can find your design below.

 <img src="/assets/designs/designs.png" width="500"/>